jcoronelcortes/perform-2023-hotday/Mastering Dynatrace Configuration/content/09_dtapi/03_post/index.md

    Action: Click on the "POST" api to expand it
    ```

-- Again, for this scenario we will use the ID of the process group named "brokerservice" under the "easyTrade" namespace.
+- Again, for this scenario we will use the ID of the process group named "brokerservice" under the "easytrade" namespace.
 Remember how we found and used the **meIdentifier** from the previous section, we will use it again so make sure you have it available.

 If you don't have it available, you can copy it from the URL in Dynatrace when you are viewing that process group.